shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 9. Begin our next turn, returning to step 1 and repeating until every category has been chosen.

+Yay, we did it!
+We solved Yahtzee!
+Now we'll never lose again, right?

 ### Strategy 2: Smarter Yahtzee

 Dumb Yahtzee is okay.
 We could use it to get through any friendly game of Yahtzee and not get laughed out of the room.
 But there are a few obvious mistakes that this algorithm makes - one in choosing which dice to hold, and one in choosing a category.
 Did you spot them?